Helen Fraser (executive): Personal life

 On 15 April 1982, Fraser married Grant James McIntyre.
 Together they have four children: two daughters and two step daughters.

 Fraser is an Anglican Christian.
-Since 2013, she has served as a churchwarden of St Bride's Church, Fleet Street, London.
+From 2013 to 2018 she served as a churchwarden of St Bride's Church, Fleet Street, London.

 Honours

 In the 2010 New Year Honours, Fraser was appointed a Commander of the Order of the British Empire (CBE) "for services to the publishing industry".
 On 14 July 2010, she was awarded an honorary Doctor of Letters (DLitt) degree by the University of Bristol.
 In the 2017 New Year Honours, she was promoted to Dame Commander of the Order of the British Empire (DBE) for "services to education", thereby granting her the title dame.